tildelowengrimm/documentation/gpg/smartcard-keygen.md

 Authorization PINs
 ------------------

+Before setting up the PINs for your smartcard, it is important to have a safe place to store them.
+A password manager may help you generate, store _(and label)_ each of the three PINs (admin PIN, user PIN, and reset code) we'll be setting up.
+Some of the commands we'll be using may "time out" abruptly and force you to start over in entering a new PIN if you take slightly too long to type it, so it is recommended that you choose what these three PINs will be ahead of time.
+A password manager will help you do that.

 The default user PIN is `123456` and the default admin PIN is `12345678`.
 Let's start by changing these.

 ~~~~~